 More info about visa requirements for Schengen countries can be found here.

 Getting to Czechia is the best via Prague Airport (PRG) or other, smaller airports: Brno (BRQ) or Ostrava (OSR).
 You can also arrive by bus or car from neighbouring countries if you are visiting this part of Europe.
 If you have plenty of time, then driving throughout any of the scenic routes is a great choice.

-More info about Prague:
+More travel info about Prague and Czech Republic

-Cheap flights and discount hotels for Prague:
+Cheap flights and hotels discounts for Prague

 Where to stay